Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

-These are our numbers and our goals, not a means of comparison towards your own goals to others’ target goals.
+These are our numbers and goals, not a means of comparison to your own goals to others’ target goals.

-We don’t care how much money others earn or if they have a high net worth or if it is lower than ours as it’s not a competition.
+We don’t care how much money others earn or if they have a high net worth or lower than ours as it’s not a competition.

 Not everyone has the same path in life.